baumanj/ccsubs/README.md

 ## TODO:
 ### Next steps
 * Speed up availability pages
+* Allow admins to look at all others availabilty for a given shift to help Travis
 * Notification to volunteer services for sub/swap requests that haven't been fulfilled when the shift is only one or two days away.
 * Know when shifts are low (get shift information)
 * Make it clear who is logged in (gravitar)
 * auto log out at end of shift if on crisis line computer
 ### Future
+* Update user fixture to test vics with 4 digits
+* Updrade to ruby 2.1
+* Clean up mailers
+* Metaprogramming around Request::MATCH_TYPE_MAP
 * Allow admin to do all different actions as different users
 * Make create request button from others request page jump past step 1 of request creation process
 * Clean up partial usage, esp collections